-The VWO Case Studies page is filled with proofs of how A/B and Multivariate testing increased sign-ups, downloads, sales, or revenue for a number of our customers.
+The VWO Success Stories page is filled with proofs of how A/B and Multivariate testing increased sign-ups, downloads, sales, or revenue for a number of our customers.
 Rarely do we come across a customer who shows us how conversion rate optimization has ramifications for the business at large.

-That’s what makes today’s case study super special; a simple change leading to higher sales and revenues, which enabled the business to eliminate a cost center.
+That’s what makes today’s success story super special; a simple change leading to higher sales and revenues, which enabled the business to eliminate a cost center.

 Moho Internet Concepts is a company based in Groningen, The Netherlands.
 Moho operates in a competitive market where constantly improving conversion rates is key to get better results and enlarge market share.